IBMDecisionOptimization/DOcloud-Python-client-samples/README.md

 ## Sample contents

-The sample consists of an archive which contains a directory called `examples` containing two subdirectories,  `models` and `trucking`.
-The `models/` directory contains the OPL `.dat` and `.mod` files.
+The sample consists of an archive which contains a directory called `examples` containing subdirectories.
+The `models/` directory contains the OPL `.dat` and `.mod` files, as well as other models for the examples.
 The `trucking/`  directory contains the following sample files :
 * `truck_basic.py` contains the code for running the basic trucking sample
 * `truck_more_options.py` contains the code for running the trucking sample with more options
 * `trucking_json.py` contains the code for running the trucking sample with JSON streaming
 * `model.py` contains `namedtuples` and classes to define the problem
 * `factory.py` contains a problem factory for the samples
 * `multijob.py` contains the code for running multiple jobs concurrently using the same model, but with different data.

+Additionaly, the `parallel_solve/` directory contains the Parallel Solve example.

 ## Dependencies